Need An Answer To Your Foot And Ankle Questions? Read Through Our FAQ

 abilities of the patient.
 Low-impact exercises such as tai chi, yoga, and swimming place little-to-no stress on the feet and can be ideal additions to a program.

 Before starting any sort of fitness program, patients with neuropathy should always speak with a professional to ensure what theyre doing is safest and best for their feet.
 Our expert team can treat and help patients manage peripheral neuropathy.
-Contact our Ottawa office today by calling (613) 595-9700 or use our convenient online form.
+Contact our Ottawa Foot Clinic today by calling (613) 595-9700 or use our convenient online form.

 Causes of sesamoiditis are varied but all have to do with the same thing: damage from a sudden impact or, most often, from long-standing overload causing inflammation, swelling and tenderness down to the tiny sesamoid bones and tendons running under your big toe joints.
 Some of the most common reasons this happens are: